peeldao/proposals/proposals/2022_05_31_aeolian-payout-reduction.md

   - I wrote our hiring guide.
 - I've been a spokesperson for Peel, giving progress reports in the JB townhall, as well as on Discord where needed.
 - I frequently get pinged in the JB Discord to attend to bugs, support requests, and other frontend-related discussion.
+- I feel responsible for ensuring issues for bugs/ideas are created in GitHub.

 #### Product responsibility